shopware/docs/products/extensions/b2b-suite/guides/storefront/complex-views.md

 # Complex Views

-The B2B-Suite comes with a whole UI providing Administration like features in the frontend.
+The B2B Suite comes with a whole UI providing Administration like features in the frontend.
 The structure is reflected in the naming of the several controller classes.
 Each controller then uses a canonical naming scheme.
 The example below shows the *ContactController* with all its assignment controllers.

 ![image](/.gitbook/assets/contact-controller-complex-example.svg)